 Renew: If you have been giving to others without having the opportunity to adequately receive, you may wish to spend time renewing your mind and your emotions.
 Mentally and emotionally drained people drain those who they interact with.
 So, your objective would be to do things that enable you to renew your mind.

 Deep breathing, journaling, taking a long hard look at your actions and thought processes, forgiving those who have wronged you, deciding to mend relationships that have been broken, identifying people with whom you need to journey more closely will be paramount.

 Listening to your favourite speaker or reading a book by your favourite author and pausing to review what you have gained will help you rejuvenate.

 What Can You Expect At The End Of Your Retreat?

 At the end of your Personal Retreat, you will have a transformed mind filled with new thoughts, creative ideas and a fresh impetus to touch and bless other people.
 You would have seen your life, your challenges, and your opportunities, from a new angle.
 You would have hopefully entered into a new zone!

 Capturing the essence of the Personal Retreat is almost instantaneous.
 It is simple and anyone can achieve it.
 Be honest with yourself and enter with an expectant heart.

-The power of Personal Retreats do not last forever.
+The power of Personal Retreats does not last forever.
 They support and buffet us for a time.
 The energy you receive from it will die down eventually and especially if the demands placed on you are acute.
 So, decide to calibrate your life with regular Personal Retreats so that you will advance with incredible aplomb and passion.

-By Ramylal Fernando
+By Ramylal Fernando.